jacobdotcosta/kcp/README.md

 ## Scenario 2

-This scenario is an extension of the previous as we will still use 1 workspace but connected to 2 distinct physical clusters.
+This scenario is an extension of the previous as we continue to use 1 workspace but where we would like to place the deployment on 2 distinct physical clusters.
-When we will deploy an application, it will be deployed on both clusters.
+When we will deploy an application, it will be deployed on both clusters as kcp will use the [matching mechanism](https://github.com/kcp-dev/kcp/blob/main/pkg/apis/scheduling/v1alpha1/types_placement.go#L64-L67) to find for a placement, its location and ultimately the syncTarget related to the [locations](https://github.com/kcp-dev/kcp/blob/main/pkg/apis/scheduling/v1alpha1/types_location.go#L32-L37) and used to sync the resources with the physical clusters.

 **Warning**: As the command `kubectl kcp workload sync <cluster_name>` only create 1 `Placement` and 1 `Location` CRDs for the target cluster `<cluster_name>`, it is then needed to perform some manual steps to create a 2nd placement and Location and to edit the `Synctarget` to use labels able to match the corresponding